dm-academy/Calavera/README.md

 The next major steps will be:
 * Create a [MEAN-stack](http://en.wikipedia.org/wiki/MEAN) based development pipeline
 * Support Docker in addition to VirtualBox (may deprecate VirtualBox, depending)

+Charles Betz personal statement
+==

+I'm an architect, advisor, and instructor, who believes that hands on engagement is essential.

+I am not a professional software developer, infrastructure engineer, or systems administrator, although I know many.
+I have the deepest admiration for the professionals I see here on Github developing Vagrant plugins, Chef cookbooks, and the like.
+I know my work is not up to that standard.
+There are any number of aspects in these scripts that professionals might criticize.
+In part, this project has helped me learn the technologies at hand, so it is by definition amateurish.

+However, as near as I can tell the concept is original, and I intend to build on it far beyond a DevOps pipeline.
+As part of the InsanIT initiative, it is the realization of the architecture principles I am using in my 3rd edition of *The Architecture of IT Management*.
+It is also a reference implementation of [IT4IT](http://opengroup.org/it4it).
+More to come on this.

+I welcome collaborators and am ready to entertain pull requests if anyone wants to help.
+This work is a life priority for me.

+One audience that I hope will find benefit in this is people like me - mid-career types who are watching all the buzz about DevOps in the media and looking for some accessible way to get a little deeper into it.
+Folks, when I started this I did not know ANY of the technologies here except a little bit of Java.

+You can of course take 2 week courses in each of these technologies, but this is an alternate approach: see just enough of each in action to understand how it contributes to the overall system.
+It's been well worth it for me.

+See [the wiki](https://github.com/CharlesTBetz/Calavera/wiki) for further inforamtion.